ACTL4001-T1-2022/github-showcase-page-group-acc/economic.md

 Countries with championship winning teams experience an increase in tourist arrivals over the two years following the event.
 Tourism contributed to 10.4% of global GDP in 2019.
 Applying this to Rarita results in tourism amounting to ∂30 billion in 2020.
-Extrapolating data from past FIFA winners, Rarita can expect an increase of 12.79% in tourists per capita over the two years following a tournament win (Appendix G).
+Extrapolating data from past FIFA winners, Rarita can expect an increase of 12.79% in tourists per capita over the two years following a tournament win.
 Furthermore, being a World Cup champion will enhance the awareness of “Rarita” as a brand due to the halo effect, which refers to the cognitive bias in which individuals rely on only one factor to influence their perceptions.
 This would form a positive impression of Rarita, causing it to be perceived as an attractive tourism destination.

 Winning the championship would also affect Rarita’s provinces.
 West Rarita has the lowest GDP and healthcare spending per capita, while having the highest population density, indicating a lower